 So, how can you reorganize your Teams environment to reflect the way people move around and collaborate within your organization?
 That’s the problem we set out to solve when developing the new features in this release.

 Unfortunately, Microsoft doesn’t offer an easy, out-of-the-box solution to migrate your Teams content, making it a challenge to organize and restructure your Teams environment the way you want to.
-One option is to move your Teams data manually—but that requires you to join all of your teams as an owner, run PowerShell scripts to get what you want, and jump through a lot of other hoops to maintain the integrity of the data that you’re migrating.
+One way is to migrate your Teams from one tenant to another manually—but that requires you to join all of your teams as an owner, run PowerShell scripts to get what you want, and jump through a lot of other hoops to maintain the integrity of the data that you’re migrating.

 That’s why we came up with a simple Teams migration tool to help you move things around in just a few clicks.
-Earlier this year, we made it possible to migrate Microsoft Teams between tenants with ShareGate Desktop, our popular migration tool.
+Earlier this year, we made it possible to migrate Microsoft Teams between tenants with ShareGate, our popular migration tool.

 With this release, we’re enabling you to move channels from one team to another and we’re adding extra customization options to your Teams migration.
 That way, you can move exactly what you want, right where you need it.